jykng-van/notes-a0ca58e1/README.md

 For rate limiting there's *express-rate-limit* for the rate limiting and request throttling requirement, it's set to 5 requests per second.

 Finally for encrypting password in the DB there's *bcrypt* which was used to make hashes from the passwords.
 There's middleware with Mongoose where it encrypts new or modified passwords.

+For testing the *jest* and *supertest* where used to run tests, *jest* more exclusively for the unit tests on the services and *supertest* for testing the API endpoints.

 ## How to run it